symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 * Or supply an implementation of ``ContentRepositoryInterface`` and the id of the model instance as parameter ``content_id``

-The route generation handles locales as well, see :ref:`route-generator-and-locales`.
+The route generation handles locales as well, see :ref:`component-route-generator-and-locales`.

-.. _routing-document:
+.. _start-routing-document:

 The PHPCR-ODM Route Document
 ----------------------------